the toronto skyline at night one of the free things you can see in Toronto

 Exploring the city can feel hectic at times.
 Give your senses a break by spending a day at Toronto’s Cherry Beach.

-Within walking distance of downtown, this free thing to do in Toronto is the place to go when you want to walk or sit in the sand, read a book, or just watch and listen to the waves lapping against the shore.
+Within walking distance of downtown, this beach is the place to go when you want to walk or sit in the sand, read a book, or just watch and listen to the waves lapping against the shore.

 Pack a picnic and refreshments.
 If you forget, there’s usually a food truck in the parking lot.

-Oh, and the sunsets are awesome at Cherry Beach too.
+THRIFTY TOURIST TIP: The sunsets are awesome at Cherry Beach.

 Location: Google Maps Directions